timofeymukha/libWallModelledLES/docs/wallmodelling.rst

 These are essentially wall functions: some law of the wall is used to connect the sampled LES solution to the wall shear stress.
-Implemented in the library as the :code:`LOTWWallModelFvPatchScalarField` class.
+Implemented in the library as the :code:`LOTWWallModelFvPatchScalarField` class, see its documentation for further details.
 A multitude of laws of the wall are implemented:

-- Spalding's law: :code`SpaldingLawOfTheWall.H`
+- Spalding's law, :code:`SpaldingLawOfTheWall.H`
-- Reichard's law.
+- Reichard's law, :code:`ReichardtLawOfTheWall.H`.
-- Werner & Wengel's law.
+- Werner & Wengel's law, :code:`WernerWengleLawOfTheWall`.
-- Integrated Reichard's law.
+- Integrated Reichard's law, :code:`IntegratedReichardtLawOfTheWall.H`.
-- Integrated Werner & Wengel's law.
+- Integrated Werner & Wengel's law, :code:`IntegratedWernerWengleLawOfTheWall`.

+The integrated versions are preferable if you use the wall-adjacent cell for sampling.
+Otherwise, there is no large difference in what law to use, and Spalding's law is a reasonable default choice.
 The Newton root finder should be used to solve the associated non-linear algebraic equation.

 ODE-based models